 La Mesa-Spring Valley school districts.

-There are approximately 80,000 students enrolled in the 11 districts, including almost 10,000 students in special education programs.
+There are approximately 80,000 students enrolled in the 11 districts, including over 10,000 students in special education programs.
 Individual district enrollments vary from less than 200 to over 20,000 students, indicating the need for the wide range of educational offerings available to serve students in the suburban and rural areas of the SELPA.

 The East County SELPA is structured to achieve the following goals and make available a full range of educational services to all students with special educational needs, including regional programs for students with low incidence disabilities: